EmilStenstrom/friendlybit/comments/2006-06-11-real-hackers-dont-use-css_comments.md

     isn't really of the same value as it was a decade ago.
 Just today while searching for some web development needs, I came across a site having blend of flash, images, css, tables and simple html - it was superb.
-In case someone needs to verify my comments u can see for yrself at http://www.cursivebits.com
+In case someone needs to verify my comments u can see for yrself at <a href="http://www.cursivebits.com" rel="nofollow">http://www.cursivebits.com</a>
   comment_date: '2008-03-23 05:46:30'
   comment_post_ID: '68'
   comment_type: null